remusmp/rpi-rt-kernel/README.md

 # Introduction

-Raspbian with fully premptive real-time kernel 5.10.
+Raspbian with fully preemptive real-time kernel 5.10.

 # How to build the `sdcard` image